-The Association recognises that use of motor vehicles on company business requires additional health and safety measures to protect our employees, our volunteers and our board of trustees as well as third parties.
+The Association recognises that use of motor vehicles on company business requires additional health and safety measures to protect our staff, our volunteers, and our board of trustees as well as third parties.

-The Facilities Manager will ensure that those who drive their own vehicle on Association business are insured to do so, have a valid UK driving licence together with a current MOT if the vehicle is over 3 years old.
+The Facilities Manager will ensure that those who drive their own vehicle on Association business are insured to do so, have a valid UK driving licence together with a current MOT if the vehicle they drive is over 3 years old.

-Employees who are provided with a company vehicle have enhanced licence checks carried out by our fleet provider.
+Staff who are provided with a fleet vehicle have enhanced licence checks carried out by our fleet provider.

-All employees who drive on business are required to adhere to the Association Fleet Policy and not put themselves and others at risk.
+All staff who drive on business are required to adhere to the Association Fleet Policy and not put themselves and others at risk.
 Drivers should cooperate with the Association to ensure their own and others safety.